secretstartups/handbook/brand-and-product-marketing/brand/brand-activation/brand-standards/index.html.md

 GitLab's official Brand guidelines can be found at **[design.gitlab.com](https://design.gitlab.com/brand/overview)** under the `Brand` tab.
 These guidelines should be applied to all marketing materials, including, but not limited to: digital ads, events, publications, merchandise, etc.

-## Brand expressions vs sub-brands
+## Brand extensions vs sub-brands

-`Brand expressions` and `sub-brands` are extensions of our core brand.
-They are both governed by our [brand guidelines](https://design.gitlab.com/brand/overview), but take on additional creative elements that complement the core branding.
-Brand expressions help distinguish projects and initiatives that directly promote either the company or the product.
+`Brand extensions` and `sub-brands` are both governed by our [brand guidelines](https://design.gitlab.com/brand/overview), but take on additional creative elements that complement the core branding.
+Brand extensions help distinguish projects and initiatives that directly promote either the company or the product.
 Sub-brands are used to classify GitLab programs that bring awareness to topics that extend beyond the company and product.

-### Brand Expression Strategy
+### Brand Extension Strategy
-Brand expressions are directly aligned with GitLab marketing initiatives and connect back to the company and/or product.
+Brand extensions are directly aligned with GitLab marketing initiatives and connect back to the company and/or product.
 Visually, they lean into GitLab core branding, while maintaining their own specific look and feel.

-An example of a brand expression is the [Partner Leadership Summit](https://twitter.com/hapapower/status/1529106372771577857).
-This brand expression builds upon the core branding by incorporating new elements, such as the distinct arrow motif, that make it stand apart from our standard marketing collateral.
+An example of a brand extension is the [Partner Leadership Summit](https://twitter.com/hapapower/status/1529106372771577857).
+This brand extension builds upon the core branding by incorporating new elements, such as the distinct arrow motif, that make it stand apart from our standard marketing collateral.

-Here are the style guides for existing brand expressions:
+Here are the style guides for existing brand extensions:
 - [Partner Leadership Summit](https://www.figma.com/proto/oXk59yUAsJm7ZAqSUK4LhI/Alliance-%26-Channel-Partner-Summit?page-id=296%3A153&node-id=296%3A321&viewport=3169%2C1327%2C1&scaling=contain)

 ### Sub-branding Strategy